Wall Poems

 the day the Rosenbergs were killed.

-I’ll tell you the truth
+I’ll tell you the truth, he would begin,

 the year washing slowly back, cresting,